structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Event Action Mapping.md

 ### The Form

-The following form combines primitive inputs and relationship selectors for a Project.
+The following form contains relationship selectors for all four cardinalities on a Project.
 The page is accessible at `/advanced/{id}` where `{id}` is the project's UUID.

 <div class="html-example">
 <img src="pages_advanced-form-element.png" class="small-image-left"/>